Introduction

 Natural Light:

-However, it's essential to position windows properly to avoid glare on your screens and maintain a comfortable work environment.
+However, it's important to position windows smartly to avoid glare on screens and keep your workspace comfortable.

 Place your windows to the side or behind your screen so you can also have a view while working.
 If you place a window behind you, it will add extra glare and force you to shut the blinds often.